Antacids are medicines that counteract (neutralise) the acid in your stomach to relieve indigestion and heartburn.

 - have liver disease, kidney disease or heart failure – some antacids may not be safe if you have one of these problems

-- are taking other medicines – antacids can interfere with other medications and may need be avoided or taken at a different time
+- are taking other medicines – antacids can interfere with other medicines and may need be avoided or taken at a different time